apache/servicemix4-features/examples/cxf-wsdl-first/README.txt

                       targetInterface="person:Person"/>

-Lastly, Maven uses the pom.xml file, located in the wsdl-first-cxf-sa directory, to package the SUs into a JBI service assembly ready for deployment.
+Lastly, Maven uses the pom.xml file, located in the wsdl-first-cxf-sa directory, to package the SUs into a JBI service assembly (SA) ready for deployment.

 Prerequisites for Building and Running this Example